 It takes too long to get to Brooklyn.

-Well, yeah, he he takes his big SUV and all his bodyguards to the gym every morning in Brooklyn and leaves New York City.
+Well, yeah, he takes his big SUV and all his bodyguards to the gym every morning in Brooklyn and leaves New York City.

 Every one of them wants to raise taxes dramatically.

-Every one of them buys into this new Green Deal, climate change nonsense that is a jobs killer.
+Every one of them buys into this new Green Deal climate change nonsense that is a jobs killer.

 Everyone supports getting off oil and gas.